niwinz/niwibe-site/content/blog/2015-03-07-dealing-with-persistence-in-async-environments.md

 Tags: clojure, persistence, jdbc

 Is well known that in async environments, nothing can be blocking.
-Asynchronous environments uses uses different approach for handling high concurrently: instead of using a "thread per connection" it uses a limited number of threads for handle thousands of connections, almost always with help with an event loop for handle IO.
+Asynchronous environments uses different approach for handling high concurrently: instead of using a "thread per connection" it uses a limited number of threads for handle thousands of connections, almost always with help with an event loop for handle IO.